Grain-free and vegan healthy chocolate mini cupcakes with wild nettle and coconut frosting.

 Ever since posting my Spring Nettle Soup recipe I’ve been thinking about making nettle frosting.
-The vibrant green colour of nettles is just too beautiful not to try!
+The vibrant green color of nettles is just too beautiful not to try!
 And so these Raw Chocolate Cupcakes with Nettle Frosting came to Life as a complete experiment and I totally fell in love with these gorgeous mini cakes.
-I’ve picked the nettle chocolate combination for the colour, not really knowing whether it would work, but the flavours!
+I’ve picked the nettle chocolate combination for the color, not really knowing whether it would work, but the flavors!
 What a yummy wholesome treat these are.

 - 8 medjool dates, pitted

 - 1/4 cup raw cacao powder (30 grams)

 - 1 teaspoon cinnamon

 - 1 cup coconut butter or creamed coconut (200 grams)

 - 2 cups nettle leaves (30 grams)

 - Place the walnuts and pumpkin seeds into food processor, pulse few times until they broken down to a coarse consistency.
 Add dates, coconut oil, cacao, cinnamon and sea salt and blend until the mixture comes together.
 Divide the mix evenly into 12 mini cupcake holes and press tightly down.
 Place into a fridge for about an hour to firm up.

 - In a double boiler gently melt coconut butter with coconut oil.
 Set aside and leave to cool down a bit.

 - Carefully pick nettle leaves from the stems and wash thoroughly.
 It's best to use gloves to do that.
 In a small pot bring water to a boil, add nettles and boil for 2 minutes.
 Rinse under cold water and drain well.
 Place into blender with 1 tablespoon of lemon juice and blend until smooth.